taocheny/MSMBLS/README.md

    [1] Tao Chen, Lijie Wang and C. L. Philip Chen, "Multi-Output Broad Learning System via Matrix-Similarity Measures," xxxxxxx.

-If you have any questions, please do not hesitate to contact the first author or leave a message on the author's homepage (https://www.chentaohmm.cn/).
+If you have any questions, please do not hesitate to contact the first author or leave a message on the first author's homepage (https://www.chentaohmm.cn/).